pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 ### Fetching data for a view

-To fetch data from a SQLite database you use the `@SharedReader` property wrapper in SharingGRDB, whereas you use the `@Query` macro with SwiftData:
+To fetch data from a SQLite database you use the `@FetchAll` property wrapper in SharingGRDB, whereas you use the `@Query` macro with SwiftData:

 @Row {